beling/book-pl/src/ch08-02-strings.md

 ### Creating a New String

-Many of the same operations available with `Vec<T>` are available with `String` as well, starting with the `new` function to create a string, shown in Listing 8-11.
+Many of the same operations available with `Vec<T>` are available with `String` as well, starting with the `new` function to create a string, shown in listing 8-11.

 ```rust